cortex-js/compute-engine/src/docs/reference-collections.md

 // -> ["List", 10, 9.11111111111111, 8.222222222222221, 7.333333333333333, 6.444444444444445, 5.555555555555555, 4.666666666666666, 3.7777777777777777, 2.888888888888889, 2]
 ```

 {% enddef %}

 {%def "Fill" %}

+[&quot;**Fill**&quot;, _dimensions_, _value_]{.signature}

 [&quot;**Fill**&quot;, _dimensions_, _function_]{.signature}

 Create a list of the specified dimensions.

-The value of the elements is computed
+If a _value_ is provided, the elements of the list are all set to that value.

+If a _function_ is provided, the elements of the list are computed by applying
-by applying the function to the index of the element.
+the function to the index of the element.

-If dimension is a number, a list of that length is created.
+If _dimensions_ is a number, a list of that length is created.

 ```json example
 ["Fill", 3, 0]